itmoh/clearcode/slides.md

 - Comments
 - Add code, that you might need but never will
 - Use lots of variables
-- Refectoring the code, because you think it is messy

 # Code smells/Refactoring